mehmet6parmak/CustomDrawables/README.md

 A small project demonstrating some `TransitionDrawable` implementations.

 #### **RepeatableTransitionDrawable** ####
 Normally `TransitionDrawable` does not support repeating the transition.
 It just makes the transition once and stops there.
-If you would like to use TransitionDrawable to take attention of the user with a repeating transition you need the implement the repeating logic by yourself. `RepeatableTransitionDrawable` supports repeating the transition between two drawables supplied to its constructor.
+If you would like to use TransitionDrawable to take attention of the user with a repeating transition you need to implement the repeating logic by yourself. `RepeatableTransitionDrawable` supports repeating the transition between two drawables supplied to its constructor.

-**Note:** One downsides of custom `Drawable` implementations is that you cannot use them via xml.
+**Note:** One downside of custom `Drawable` implementations is that you cannot use them via xml.

 Initialization: